 If you are working on a concrete structure, the process of monitoring temperature and strength of your in-situ elements becomes even more time-consuming in these weather conditions.
 It is during these months of dropping temperatures that monitoring your concrete becomes much more critical as the rate of strength development decreases and durability can be compromised.
 For this reason, accurate and consistent readings of your concrete elements are important so that the quality of your structure is optimized.

 What is Cold Weather Concreting?

-In the American Concrete Institute (ACI) 306: Guide to Cold Weather Concreting, “cold weather” is defined as three or more consecutive days of low temperatures, specifically ambient temperatures below 40°F (4°C) and air temperatures below 50°F (10°C) for more than any 12-hour period.
-To ensure proper strength development in these ambient conditions, some placement specifications include;
+The American Concrete Institute (ACI) 306: Guide to Cold Weather Concreting defines “cold weather” as three or more days of low temperatures in a row, specifically ambient temperatures below 40°F (4°C) and air temperatures below 50°F (10°C) for more than a 12-hour period.
+In order to ensure proper strength development in these conditions, this guide includes the following specifications:

 - Concrete temperatures must be maintained higher than 40°F (4°C) for 48 hours after a pour.

 - All concrete surfaces must be protected within the first 24 hours after being placed to prevent freeze damage.

 - Concrete temperature must not reach freezing levels before reaching a specific strength (3.5 MPa/500 psi) or the overall structure will have a reduced strength.

 Techniques to Improve Strength Development in Cold Weather

 See more tips on cold weather concreting here